Christmas Holiday: Legacy

 Durbin later said in an interview with Films in Review that Christmas Holiday was her "only really good film".
 Christmas Holiday is considered one of the bleakest films noir of the 1940s, and one of Siodmak's most personally realized films.

 Box-office

-By July 1944 the film had made more than $2 million at the US box office, making it the highest-grossing film of Durbin's career so far.
-It was also Universal's most successful film of the year overtaking Arabian Nights which made $1.7 million.
-Universal said the average gross of a Durbin film was $1,250,000.
+By July 1944, the film had made more than $2 million at the US box office, making it the highest-grossing film of Durbin's career so far.
+It was also Universal's most successful film of the year, overtaking Arabian Nights, which made $1.7 million.
+Universal said that the average gross of a Durbin film was $1,250,000.

 "Oddly enough it did very well," said Siodmak.
 "I suppose everyone was so interested to see what Deanna Durbin would be like in a dramatic role.
 However she never tried again."